winslandlee/SNscraper/README.md

 # StanceNationScraper

 Created by Winsland Lee
+On the website "http://www.stancenation.com/" they post images from car events and features.
+They post a lot of images that can be over 200 photos.
+Instead of manually saving them, I wanted to create a webscraper that would automatically download images based on a given link.

+I primarily use it for links under the "Event Coverage" tab on the main website.

 Web scraper that searches through source code to search for image links.
 Uses few plugins such as BeautifulSoup4 and Requests to read HTML source code